dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   - *Client Compatible*: The Client Compatible setting encrypts data sent between the client and the server at the maximum key strength supported by the client.
 Use this encryption level in environments that include clients that do not support 128-bit encryption.
   - *Low*: The Low setting encrypts only data sent from the client to the server by using 56-bit encryption.

   If you disable or do not configure this setting, the encryption level to be used for remote connections to RD Session Host servers is not enforced through Group Policy.
 Important FIPS compliance can be configured through the System cryptography.
-Use FIPS compliant algorithms for encryption, hashing, and signing settings in Group Policy (under Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options.)
-The FIPS compliant setting encrypts and decrypts data sent from the client to the server and from the server to the client, with the Federal Information Processing Standard (FIPS) 140 encryption algorithms, by using Microsoft cryptographic modules.
+Use FIPS-compliant algorithms for encryption, hashing, and signing settings in Group Policy (under Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options.)
+The FIPS-compliant setting encrypts and decrypts data sent from the client to the server and from the server to the client, with the Federal Information Processing Standard (FIPS) 140 encryption algorithms, by using Microsoft cryptographic modules.
 Use this encryption level when communications between clients and RD Session Host servers requires the highest level of encryption.
   - **Default**: High

 ## Remote Management